 Mobile phone coverage map

-The map has been produced by independent coverage checker OpenSignal.
+The map has been produced by independent coverage experts RootMetrics.

-Whereas the phone networks own coverage maps are based on computer predictions – which can be inaccurate - OpenSignal's maps are based on millions of real life signal readings.
-This data is collected by users of the company's free Android and iPhone apps and lets OpenSignal produce a coverage map showing the best network in your area.
+While coverage maps provided by phone networks are based on computer predictions, which can be inaccurate, RootMetrics' maps are based on a combination of millions of real-life signal readings and their own scientifically sourced readings.
+The signal readings are collected by users of the company's free Android and iPhone apps, which helps RootMetrics produce a coverage map showing the best network in your area.

-Virtual providers, such as Giffgaff and Tesco Mobile, aren't shown because they don't have their own network, but you should expect their coverage to be similar to the parent network.
+Virtual providers, such as Giffgaff and Tesco Mobile, aren't shown because they don't have their own networks – they use the networks of the big providers, so you can expect their coverage to be similar to the parent network.

 How you can help

-Because we use real, rather than estimated, signal readings you can trust the information we display.
-However there may be times where we're only able to provide limited information as we haven't received enough readings in that location.
+Because the map uses real signal readings, you can trust the information we display.
+However, there may be times where we're only able to provide limited information if we haven't received enough readings in that location.

-These applications provide the company with the data it needs to keep its maps up to date (and in return show you the coverage in your area).
-The data collected is stripped of any identifying information, and uploaded to OpenSignal's servers, taking care to use as little processing power and battery life as possible.
+These apps provide the company with the data it needs to keep its maps up to date – and in return show you the coverage in your area.
+The data collected is stripped of any identifying information, and uploaded to RootMetrics' servers, taking care to use as little processing and battery power as possible.

-You can read more about the apps and the coverage map on OpenSignal's website.
+You can read more about the apps and the coverage map on the RootMetrics website.